many hundreds of years, Brittany

 thousands of years there have been comings and goings across the

-western reaches of the English Channel, and many of the Britons who
+western reaches of the English Channel, between Brittany and the southwest of England, and many of the Britons who

 holiday in this western province of France may actually be visiting an